du82/quartz-1/content/The tragedy of Discord.md

 ## Users have no privacy
 You have no control or insight into how Discord uses your data.
 This should scare you, especially considering their investment and data sharing agreements with Tencent;  a company with an awful track record regarding privacy.

 Your DMs on Discord are not end-to-end encrypted[^2].
-Their "trust and safety" [employees are untrustworthy](https://cadence.moe/blog/2020-06-06-why-you-shouldnt-trust-discord#untrustworthy-staff), and can read your DMs, as well as ban and unban your entire account for any reason.
+Their "trust and safety" [employees are untrustworthy](https://cadence.moe/blog/2020-06-06-why-you-shouldnt-trust-discord#untrustworthy-staff), and can read your DMs, as well as ban and unban your entire account for any reason. #privacy and #obscurity do not exist on Discord at all.

 # What makes this a tragedy?
 People have willingly given up the freedoms and privacy that they had on IRC and Matrix to move towards a centralized platform that is hostile towards them, does not care about them, and actively exploits them for monetary benefit.